folio-org/docs/content/en/docs/Users/_index.md

 A patron has an open loan when they have borrowed an item and the item hasn’t yet been returned.
 A loan is also considered open when the patron has returned the item but needs to pay a fee/fine, or when a patron says they have returned an item and the library marks it as “claim returned” while they search the shelves.

-Once an item has been checked back in, and any associated fee/fines have been resolved, the loan is closed.
+Once an item has been returned to the library and checked back in, and any associated fee/fines have been resolved, the loan is closed.
 Once a loan is closed, it can be anonymized according to the library’s anonymization settings.

- To view additional details about the open or closed loans, click **open loans** or **closed loans**, respectively.
+To view additional details about the user’s open or closed loans, expand the **Loans** accordion and click **open loans** or **closed loans**, respectively.

 ### Requests